 Victoria’s busy personal injury practice comprises drafting, advisory and advocacy for claimants and defendants in fast and multi-track trials and other hearings.
 She has solid experience in employer’s liability, public liability, defective premises and RTA matters, and cases raising issues of exaggeration or fundamental dishonesty.
 She is experienced in higher value multi-track claims, including those involving chronic pain and fatal accidents, and those involving psychiatric injury.
 She also has experience of claims concerning non-recent sexual grooming and abuse of minors (acting for both Claimants and Defendants).

-Victoria has regularly appeared at the Criminal Injuries Compensation Appeal tribunal, on both eligibility and quantum appeals, and has represented the Criminal Injuries Compensation Authority (CICA) at the Court of Appeal on a case involving analysis of Human Rights Act 1998 damages.
-She also has solid inquest experience (including jury inquests and Article 2 inquests).
+Victoria has regularly appeared at the Criminal Injuries Compensation Appeal tribunal, on both eligibility and quantum appeals, and represented the Criminal Injuries Compensation Authority (CICA) at the Court of Appeal on a case involving analysis of Human Rights Act 1998 damages.

 Recent and notable cases include: